sleong415/gradescope-webscraper/README.md

    - Click on any homework submission
    - Click on the magnifying glass next to "[-5] Efficiency 1"
      - You should see a list of all TAs who applied this deduction
-   - Follow the steps above to get the div container
+   - Follow the steps above to get the HTML code
    - Paste the HTML code into `campusEfficiencies.html`
 7. Repeat steps (5-6) for the online section
 8. In the `gradescopeWebscraper.py` file, edit the block of code at the bottom <br>